adorsys/ledgers/README.md

 ### Dependencies

-Ledgers is heavily dependent on spring for now.
+Ledgers is heavily dependents on spring for now.
+We are still working on a more inclusive dependency management.

 ### Building and Running